codyzu/cpinfo20-site/m4/nosql-queries.md

 - `'array-contains'`

 The `'array-contains'` operator checks if an array contains a value.

+See the [Firestore documentation](https://firebase.google.com/docs/firestore/query-data/queries#query_operators) for a list of all supported operators.

 The following query lists the names of all of the countries that are larger than 9000000 m2: